fynv/ScoreDraft/docs/intro_eng.md

 instrument.play(buf,seq)
 ```

-which simply means, play sequence "seq" with the instrument and write the resulted waveform to "buf".
+which simply means, play sequence **seq** with the instrument and write the resulted waveform to "buf".

 Similarly, you can also use a percussion group to play or use a "singer" to sing.
 We will use the the term **Play Call** to refer to any command of these sorts.